How to host a house concert

 Invitations

-Creating a Facebook event and inviting friends that way can be helpful, but I prefer using email.
+Creating a Facebook event and inviting friends that way can be helpful too, as a backup for email.
 In my experience, email reservations are far more reliable than Facebook RSVPs as an indicator of who will actually come to an event.

 A few tips for invitations: